Our engineering program includes instructional materials, hands-on kits, classroom resources, and professional learning experiences for teachers.

 Our design challenges provide all students with a fair opportunity to learn how to use the ideas and practices of science, engineering, and mathematics to solve problems.
 They also support the active engagement of all students so every student feels like their ideas are useful and their participation is valued because they have unique life experiences and ways of talking or thinking.
 Our design challenges invite and support the active engagement of all students in ways that help them see themselves as a knower and doer of engineering.

 All Design Challenges Stress Collaboration and are Highly Interactive

-Students are explicitly positioned as collaborators, not competitors, who work together as a community to develop the best solution possible given the parameters of the design challenge.
+Students are collaborators who work together as a community to develop the best solution possible given the parameters of the design challenge.
 They are encouraged to examine their peers’ ideas and to consider how to use those ideas to make sense of what they are seeing or doing.
 Students give each other feedback and help each other improve throughout each challenge.
 These types of activities foster supportive interactions between students and promote the development of critical-thinking skills over time.

 Research-Based and Standards Aligned

 We use the Argument-Driven Engineering instructional model to create all our design challenges.
 This way of teaching was developed and tested through classroom-based research and then refined over time based on feedback from teachers.
 We also align each design challenge with national and state standards in science, engineering, and mathematics so teachers can make informed decisions about when and how to use them.